-Now, I know what you are thinking, “Meeting nine men in a 90-day period of time is GREAT!”
-Now, let me put it into perspective with actual numbers: On Match.com, I received 673 likes resulting in 37 online conversations leading to twelve phone conversations with six actual meetings.
+Now, I know what you are thinking, “Meeting nine men in 90 days is GREAT!”
+Now, let me put it into perspective with actual numbers: On Match.com, I received 673 likes resulting in 37 online conversations leading to 12 phone conversations with six actual meetings.
 I’m a statistics person and so the outcome of 90 days on Match.com translated to meeting .009% of the people that “liked” me.
 On OKCupid, I received 1,239 “likes” resulting in 56 online conversations leading to fifteen phone conversations with three actual meetings.
-The outcome of 90 days on OKCupid translated to meeting .002% of the people that “liked” me.
+The outcome of 90 days on OKCupid translated to meeting .002% of the people who “liked” me.

-Because I am the eternal optimist with a rose-colored-glasses perspective, I thought, “maybe I’m on the wrong dating sites.”
-Keep in mind, I was on these two sites over the holidays.
+Because I am the eternal optimist with a rose-colored-glasses perspective, I thought, “Maybe I’m on the wrong dating sites.”
+Keep in mind, that I was on these two sites over the holidays.
 Isn’t that the absolute best time to be online?

-The interesting thing about all of these sites was that I was “liked” by a few guys that I’ve spoken to and some I’ve actually met.
-I know people who met online, and I do think it can be a great platform; especially for busy people.
-One of the conclusions I reached though is that some people, both men and women, use it as a distraction from boredom; at a stop light, in the line at the grocery store or bank, etc. It is a scroll and swipe technology that feeds the need to constantly be entertained and do something.
+The interesting thing about all of these sites was that I was “liked” by a few guys that I’ve spoken to and some I’ve met.
+I know people who meet online, and I do think it can be a great platform, especially for busy people.
+One of the conclusions I reached though is that some people, both men and women, use it as a distraction from boredom, at a stop light, in line at the grocery store or bank, etc. It is a scroll-and-swipe technology that feeds the need to constantly be entertained and do something.
 The more we touch something, like our phones, the more emotionally attached we become to it.
-Another conclusion I’ve reached is that I’ve given online dating enough, time, energy and effort to realize, for me, I need to do something different.
+Another conclusion I’ve reached is that I’ve given online dating enough, time, energy, and effort to realize, that, I need to do something different.

 As I shared my dating woes with my girlfriend and her husband of more than 20 years, she made an incredibly insightful and bold statement.
 She said, “You are trying to put everything into a box.
 You are looking at a profile online and seeing how that man fits into this box you’ve created.
 There is something incredibly important that you are missing.”
 I looked at her husband who nodded his head vigorously; he knew what she was about to say.

 Interestingly, a few days later, I was able to experience this revelation in person.
-I met my girlfriend out for happy hour after a really tough day.
-I wore my normal work attire; running pants and matching jacket with ballcap.
+I met my girlfriend out for a happy hour after a tough day.
+That night I wore my normal work attire, running pants, and a matching jacket with a ballcap.
 I wasn’t paying attention to who was at the bar or what was happening.
 I felt sorry for myself and just needed some TLC from my friend.
 She looked across the bar and noticed an attractive guy looking at me.
-She pointed him out and I began to observe him; how he interacted with the other patrons and the staff.
+She pointed him out and I began to observe him; and how he interacted with the other patrons and the staff.
 After a few times of our eyes meeting, I asked him to join us.
-During our conversation, I was able to get a feel for who he was; funny, polite, engaging and, most importantly, he spoke to both my girlfriend and I with respect.
+During our conversation, I was able to get a feel for who he was; funny, polite, engaging, and, most importantly, he spoke to both my girlfriend and me with respect.
 He had similar experiences with online dating and, like me, decided to try meeting people the old-fashioned way.
 After a brief conversation that evening, we exchanged numbers and he asked to see me again.
 WOW!
 Success!!!
 We’ve had a couple of dates and have discovered that we have quite a bit in common including similar life and relationship goals.

-I’d love to hear any stories, feedback and perspective you may have from your dating experiences as well!
+I’d love to hear any stories, feedback, and perspectives you may have from your dating experiences as well!